GRAND: Graph Release with Assured Node Differential Privacy: Node Differential Privacy and Latent Space Models

-For any positive integer $K$, we denote the set $\{1, \cdots, K\}$ by $[K]$.
-In particular, we use $[N]$ to index the nodes in the network.
-Consider a network of $N$ individuals (nodes), where the edges represent interactions or relationships between nodes, such as friendship, collaboration, or transactions \citep{harris2009national,ji2016coauthorship,newman2018networka}.
+\textbf{\emph{Notations.}} For any positive integer $K$, we denote the set $\{1, \ldots, K\}$ by $[K]$.
+Consider a network of $N$ individuals (nodes), where the edges represent interactions or relationships between nodes, such as friendship, collaboration, or transactions \citep{newman2018networka}.
+Denote the node set by $[N]$.
 We assume the network is unweighted and undirected.
 The network can be uniquely represented by an $N\times N$ adjacency matrix $A$ where $A_{ij}=1$ if individuals $i$ and $j$ are connected, and $A_{ij}=0$ otherwise.
-Denote the node and edge sets of network $A$ by $\vcal(A)$ and $\ecal(A)$, respectively.\footnote{The proposed work can be applied to weighted or directed networks as well, as long as a general latent space model defined in Section \ref{secsec:framework} is applicable to the corresponding adjacency matrices.
-Details will be provided in Section \ref{secsec:TNR}. } For any vector $z\in\bR^d$, we use $\norm{z}$ to denote its Euclidean norm.
+Denote the node and edge sets of network $A$ by $\vcal(A)$ and $\ecal(A)$, respectively.
+For any vector $z\in\bR^d$, we use $\norm{z}$ to denote its Euclidean norm.